Zacharyflynn06/Freshies/README.md

 Once loading is complete, the user will be prompted:

+`Do you want to find the freshies?`

+If `no`, the user will be presented with the goodbye message and exit the program.

+If `yes` the user will be prompted:

 `Scroll down and select a Ski-Area to check its conditions!`

 The user selects which Ski-Area they want to check and is presented with the current conditions at the base of the specified Ski Area.